PatCapon39/nextflow-seqera/user-guide/compute-env.md

 ## Introduction

-Seqera supports running pipelines on several compute platforms including commercial cloud such as AWS and Azure, as well as high-performance computer (HPC).
-A full list of supported platforms is available through [Seqera documentation](https://docs.seqera.io/platform/latest/compute-envs/overview/).
+Seqera supports running pipelines on several compute platforms including commercial cloud such as AWS and Azure, as well as high-performance computers (HPC).
+A full list of supported platforms is available in [Seqera's documentation](https://docs.seqera.io/platform/latest/compute-envs/overview/).

 To access these compute infrastructures through Seqera, compute environments need to be created and configured on Seqera for each compute infrastructure.